That-Dev-Girl-Sites/jhalabi.com/_posts/2021-05-04-wordpress-customization.md

 ---
 layout: post
-title: "WordPress Customization: Supports and Variations and JSON.
+title: "WordPress customization: Supports and variations and JSON.
 Oh my!"
 date: "2021-05-04"
+redirect_from: "/blog/wordpress-customization"
 categories:
   - development
   - wordpress
+excerpt: WordPress has come out with so many different ways to customize block editor.
 ---

 The new WordPress editor _("Gutenberg")_ has been a part of our lives for [almost 2 1/2 years](https://wordpress.org/support/wordpress-version/version-5-0/).
 Since that initial launch, WordPress has come out with so many different ways to customize block editor: `theme.json`, block variations, and block supports.
 These are three distinct features that provide different customization options.
 Yet, for some reason, I can never remember what controls what (or how much control each feature really has).
 This blog post aims to clear all that up.